doctoron/TriviaGame/README.md

 Basic question were chosen to make this humerous rather than a structured pedegogical approach.
 It is nonetheless a proof of concept.
 The timer gave me the most challenge as I sought to understand how each line, that worked, until I broke it.
 LOL!
 Great learning experiences come from challenges.
+/*
+Thanks to Karina I found a good description of modulo/modulus, which is the “%” symbol here
+@ https://en.m.wikipedia.org/wiki/Modulo_operation  What is happening is the timer takes the total time (let’s say 100 seconds) and it assigns minutes by dividing 100 by 60.
+It finds seconds similarly using the modulus.
+60 goes into 100 exactly 1 time and leaves a remainder of 40 and this would used to calculate the seconds. (edited)

+Plan:
+Code the triva test:
+1) Switch() Case: Default: logic
+3) Locate anatomy images API
+2) Construct Ajax calls using jQuery
+*/